smatsushima1/documentation/vba.md

 ' - First loop through each pivot table (names are in the array) and clear all '   filters
-' - Next, only search for criteria specified within the field variable and make '   it the only visible field in the table; else make all others invisilble ' - Lastly, autofit the columns since pivot tables don't do that for some reason
+' - Next, only search for criteria specified within the field variable and make '   it the only visible criteria in the table; else make all others invisilble ' - Lastly, autofit the columns since pivot tables don't do that for some reason
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''